 - · had reasonable grounds to expect that the company could meet its current and future debts, or - took all reasonable steps to prevent the company from incurring the debt

-See our fact sheet 'Insolvency and your organisation'.
+See our fact sheet 'Insolvency and incorporated associations and CLGs'.

 Duties and obligations under other legislation

 Directors and officers of CLGs are also subject to further duties and obligations under other legislation.